-University No-Contact Directive:

-A no-contact directive is a University-issued directive that prohibits one or both parties from communication or contact with another.
+No-Contact Directive: A no-contact directive is a University-issued directive that prohibits one or both parties from communication or contact with another.
 No-contact directives may be mutual or one-sided.
-Generally, no-contact directives issued prior to the conclusion of the complaint resolution process will be mutual and serve as notice to both parties that they must not have verbal, electronic, written, or third party communication with one another.
+Generally, no-contact directives issued prior to the conclusion of the complaint resolution process will be mutual and serve as notice to both parties that they must not have verbal, electronic, written, or third-party communication with one another.
 To request a no-contact directive from the University, individuals should contact the Title IX Coordinator:

-Sheila Bryant Emerson Administration, Room 208 Phone: 208-467-8062 Email: sheilabryant@nnu.edu; TitleIX@nnu.edu
+Sheila Bryant

+Email: sheilabryant@nnu.edu or TitleIX@nnu.edu